Refugee Women Organization (REWO) Uganda

 Our Story

-• Creating Sustainable Change BREWO operates under the powerful motto, “Empowered women Empowered societies".
+Creating Sustainable Change REWO operates under the powerful motto, “Empowered women Empowered societies".
 This guiding principle underscores the organization’s mission: to empower, develop, and train refugees and host community youth to thrive in the private sector.
-By tackling poverty, unemployment, and underdevelopment, BREWO is paving the way for self-reliance and economic stability through various initiatives.
+By tackling poverty, unemployment, and underdevelopment, REWO is paving the way for self-reliance and economic stability through various initiatives.

 Women Group